jankosk/demo-energy-consumption-forecasting-pipeline/tutorials/local-deployment/3_Deploy_Kubeflow_Pipelines.md

 If the pipelines succeed, the pipeline installation had succeeded.

 > Skip the **TFX - Taxi tip prediction model trainer** pipeline, as it needs access to a storage bucket.
 We will set up access the Google Cloud resources in the next sections.

+## 4. Build your first pipeline

+Follow the [KFP sample tutorial](../resources/try-kubeflow-pipelines/README.md) to learn how to build a simple KFP pipeline and/or test the kind+KFP+MLflow setup from end-to-end.